Lucas8448/Three.js-game/README.md

 # Three.js-game
-Three.js version of game made in p5.js and python
+Block game made with three.js

+# Terrain
+The terrain is made using a simple perlin noise algorithm